 - New record players produce a “clean” noise

-USB drives, SD cards… these ubiquitous tech objects weren’t around when vintage record players were in their prime.
+USB drives, SD cards, bluetooth speaker systems… these ubiquitous tech objects weren’t around when vintage record players were in their prime.
 While some vintage record players have more advanced features than others, they are still rather primitive when compared with the capabilities of modern record players.

 However, depending your needs, this difference may prove irrelevant.
 The high-end tech features found on some modern record players aren’t necessary for users who simply want to play music.
 As discussed above, sound quality isn’t necessarily better or worse depending on which generation of record player you purchase.
 At the end of the day, you should be evaluating prospective record players based on their cost and sound quality—however, if you’re really interested in the added tech features available on some new devices, there are many options available to you.